wp-plugins/smart-image-loader/readme.txt

 == Description ==

-Smart Image Loader will let images which are visible in the initial viewport of your website load before any images whose position is "below the fold", outside the current viewport.
-Depending on the settings the invisible images can be loaded as soon as the visible images are finished loading or "lazy loaded" just when (or before) they would become visible.
+Smart Image Loader loads images which are visible in the initial viewport of your website before any images whose position is "below the fold", outside the current viewport.
+Those images can be loaded as soon as the visible images are finished loading or "lazy loaded" just when (or before) they would become visible.
 This can be useful for bandwidth saving on mobile devices.

 **There is no need to insert any additional code into your website, just install the plug-in.**